 Apply for a U.S. Visa

 Visa applicants, including children, are required to pay a non-refundable, non-transferable visa application fee, sometimes referred to as the MRV fee, before applying for a nonimmigrant visa.
 The visa application fee must be paid whether a visa is issued or not.
 The type of visa for which you apply determines the fee amount.
 This webpage lists visa application fees associated with each nonimmigrant visa type.
-In Nigeria, depending on your visa class, the majority of visa applicants will pay either $160 or $190 at GTBank.
-Applicants for K visas, however, will continue to pay $240 to the consular cashier at the U.S. Consulate General in Lagos at the time of your interview.
+In Nigeria, depending on your visa class, the majority of visa applicants will pay either $160, $190 or $265 at GT Bank.

 |Fee Amount (USD)||Fee Amount (NGN)||Visa Type||Description|

 |$160||N/A||U||Victim of Criminal Activity|